 https://myapp.com/update-search-indexand you get notifications to that URL right after any content changes.
 Based on the notifications, you decide whether to add new content or remove records from your search index.

-- Searching Content with Algolia – walks you through adding Algolia search service into an ASP.NET MVC application and updating search index in reaction to webhook messages.
+- Searching Content with Algolia – walks you through adding an Algolia search service into an ASP.NET MVC application and updating the search index in reaction to webhook messages.

 - Implementing search with Gatsby and Algolia – guides you to bring relevance, typo-tolerance or term-boosting with Algolia to a website built on Gatsby, where the built-in filter isn't sufficient.